felix-beaudoin/nlp/README.md

     TFIDF calculator
     Auto-correction based on Levenshtein distance

+## Functionalities

 On input "search x", outputs the file from the dataset that has the highest relevance concerning x.

 On input "the most probable bigram of y", outputs yz, where z is the most common word following the word y

-When processing x or y, it will correct it if it contains spelling error.
+When processing x or y, the program will correct it if it contains spelling error based on Levenshtein distance and TFIDF. (see plonet and cofee exemples below)

 On input:

     search plonet
     the most probable bigram of cofee
     search coffe importe